 Ohio State Football player Cade Stover was raised with a work ethic and determination he values both on the farm and on the football field.
-When he's not prepping for the next big game, he's working alongside his family to raise cattle and produce beef they are proud to put on your plate.

 The Robison family has been farming for five generations, but Allan and his brother, Thad, were the first to raise beef cattle.
-Their farm started at an early age with their 4-H projects.

 In 2020 the Lohr family started a new venture in the cattle industry and opened a meat market.
-They saw the opportunity with the lack of processing facilities available in their area and the demand for beef rising because of the closure of many large processing plants during the pandemic.

 Seibert Livestock in St. Mary’s, Ohio is constantly expanding and looking for new opportunities for growth, but behind the scenes, it is a well-oiled operation that has always been in the cattle industry.